mtsmn/IoT/getting_started/getting-started-iot-rules.md

 {:tip: .tip}

 # Guide 2: Using basic real-time rules and actions
-Perform the following tasks to configure a set of basic rules and actions that are based on the conveyor belt simulation.
+Configure a set of basic rules and actions for some real-time analytics of your conveyor belt IoT data.
 {:shortdesc}

 ## Overview and goal